AAVMY (ABN AMRO Bank NV) E10: $2.76 (As of Mar. 2026)

 ABN AMRO Bank NV Business Description

 The Netherlands accounts for around 90% of ABN Amro's operating profit.
-Operationally, retail and commercial banking contributes the majority of its operating profit, while ABN Amro continues to reduce its exposure to corporate and investment banking.
+Operationally, retail and commercial banking contributes the majority of the company's operating profit, while ABN Amro continues to reduce its exposure to corporate and investment banking.
 It views private banking as one of its key growth areas.